 Oscar Barrera received his PhD from the Paris School of Economics under the supervision of Professor Flore Gubert.
 His main fields of interest are development economics, political economy, economic history, and policy evaluation.

-Yonatan Berman is a fellow at the London Mathematical Laboratory.
-He is an associated researcher at the Stone Center on Socio-Economic Inequality, The Graduate Center, CUNY and a fellow of the World Inequality Database (WID.world).
+Yonatan Berman is a lecturer at the Department of Political Economy, King's College London.
+He is an associated researcher at the Stone Center on Socio-Economic Inequality, The Graduate Center, CUNY and a fellow at the World Inequality Lab.
+His research lies in the intersection of public and labor economics with a focus on quantitative methods.

 Carmen Durrer de la Sota is a research assistant at the World Inequality Lab and a graduate student at the Paris School of Economics.
 She holds a degree in social sciences from Sciences Po Paris.